UtrechtUniversity/workshop-introduction-to-R-and-data/README.md

 Management Support](https://www.uu.nl/en/research/research-data-management).

 ## Upcoming course dates
 The next workshop will be given on **Wednesday, January 16th**, 2019, from 9:30-17:00 in the Bucheliuszaal of the Utrecht University Library, location Uithof.
+Registration is mandatory.
+More [here](https://www.uu.nl/en/events/introduction-to-r-data-1).

 ## Workshop description